 - Review student petitions and act or make recommendations.

-- Promote growth and excellence in graduate education, and visibility of the CPH nationally and internationally.
+- Promote growth and excellence in undergraduate and graduate education, and visibility of the CPH nationally and internationally.

 - Contribute to student recruitment efforts.

-Student members of the GSC and its subcommittees are expected to participate fully in the business of the committees.
+Student members of the ASGC and its subcommittees are expected to participate fully in the business of the committees.
 Their participation is the same as any other member, except: